daakiv/infant_mortality_app/README.md

 ### Installing

-After linking all the dependency apps due to modularisation, knit the main application
+After linking all the dependency apps due to modularisation, run the main application

 ## Deployment
 Host the platform on Shiny cloud server or deploy to private rstudio server The deployment of the application will allow working from any internet enabled location after its configuration.
+Upload data for analysis with graphical display by point and click

 ## Built With